OpenCALTeam/OpenCAL-user-guide/opencal-user-guide.md

 that allow to get the substates values of both the central and the neighbouring cells, and to update the substates values of the central cell.
-In the specific case of the Game of Life, we used the `calGet2Di()` function to get the central cell’s value of the substate `Q` (remember that the central cell is identified by the coordinates (i, j), coming from the callback parameters), the `calGetX2Di()` function to get the value of the n-th neighbour’s substate `Q`, and the `calSet2Di()` function to update the value of the substate `Q` for the central cell.
+In the specific case of the Game of Life, we used the `calGet2Di()` function to get the central cellâ€™s value of the substate `Q` (remember that the central cell is identified by the coordinates (i, j), coming from the callback parameters), the `calGetX2Di()` function to get the value of the n-th neighbourâ€™s substate `Q`, and the `calSet2Di()` function to update the value of the substate `Q` for the central cell.
 In the Game of Life example, we defined just one elementary process, that therefore represents the whole cell transition